Deforesting forest land

 Deforestation emissions are calculated based on a forest's carbon stocks at the time it is cleared.
 Use the look-up tables to calculate this amount.
 A guide is available to help you use the tables.

-The deforestation emissions return assesses how many NZUs you owe based on the amount of carbon released by deforesting your land.
-You must pay one unit for each tonne of carbon emissions.
-An emissions return must only cover a single calendar year.
+The deforestation emissions return calculates how many NZUs you owe based on the amount of carbon released by deforestation.
+An emissions return can only cover a single calendar year.

 You will need to attach a shapefile (an electronic file used in digital mapping) of the deforested land with your return.